 Gauge Packs and Modules are add-ins which supplies additional Controls and Interfaces for use in Helios profiles.
 These are usually licensed separately.

+Note: The concept of Gauge Packs appears to have been deprecated with the move to Open Source.

 Control Center